Tiwa Savage: 2014–2016: R.E.D and Roc Nation deal

-2017–2019: Sugarcane, MTV EMA and record deal with UMG
+2017–2019: Sugarcane, MTV EMA, and UMG record deal

 Savage performed on the Liberty Stage of Jay Z's Made in America Festival.
 During her performance, she brought out Young Paris for a performance of "Best of Me" (Remix).
-Savage released her debut EP Sugarcane on 22 September 2017.
+Savage released her debut EP, Sugarcane, on 22 September 2017.
 It features collaborations with producers and guest artists such as Wizkid, Spellz, Baby Fresh, Maleek Berry and P2J.
-It explores themes of love and was recorded in English and Yoruba.
-Sugarcane was nominated for Best Album of the Year at the 2018 Nigeria Entertainment Awards.
-Savage revealed to The Fader magazine that she did not have any plans to release the EP, but decided to put out the project after recording so much music for her upcoming album.
+The EP explores themes of love and was recorded in English and Yoruba.
+It was nominated for Best Album of the Year at the 2018 Nigeria Entertainment Awards.
+Savage revealed to The Fader magazine that she did not have any plans to release Sugarcane, but decided to put out the project after recording so much music for her upcoming album.
 Sugarcane is a mixture of Afropop, funk, house, pop music, R&B and trap.

-On 24 August 2018, Savage headlined a concert at The O2's Indigo venue.
-General admission tickets sold out hours before the event.
-The concert featured additional performances from Don Jazzy, Reekado Banks, Di'Ja, Dr SID, WSTRN, Awilo Longomba, Mystro and the Alternate Sound Band.
+On 24 August 2018, Savage headlined a concert at The O2's Indigo venue; general admission tickets sold out hours before the event.
+The concert featured additional performances from Don Jazzy, Reekado Banks, Di'Ja, Dr SID, WSTRN, Awilo Longomba, Mystro, and the Alternate Sound Band.
 Prior to the concert, Savage held a pop-up shop on Berwick Street.
 In November 2018, Savage won Best African Act at the 2018 MTV Europe Music Awards, becoming the first woman to win the category.
 Savage released the melodic track "One" on 15 November 2018.
-Produced by Killer Tunez, it touches upon themes of gratitude.
-Akinpelu Oluwafunmilayo for Legit.ng described the song as an "Afrobeat song with a soft tempo and smooth rhythmical flow".
+It was produced by Killer Tunez and touches upon themes of gratitude.
+Writing for Legit.ng, Akinpelu Oluwafunmilayo described the song as an "Afrobeat song with a soft tempo and smooth rhythmical flow".
 On 2 December 2018, Savage performed at the 2018 Global Citizen Festival: Mandela 100, which took place at the FNB Stadium in Johannesburg, South Africa.
 News about her performance at the festival was first reported in July 2018.